-March July November Day Statement Response 5 When choosing a box cutter, you need the right one for the job.
+March /June / November Day Safety Tips Response: Talking Points 8 When choosing a box cutter, you need the right one for the job.
 Always use a safety-type box cutter.
 Make sure employees are using box cutters that have modern safety features.
 For example, a safety cutter with a tape popper can cut the tape on boxes without engaging the blade, reducing the laceration exposure.
 Also, use a box cutter with a fully, automatic retractable or concealed blade to minimize exposure.
-6 Practice a fire safety plan at home with your family.
+9 Fire extinguisher basics: use the PASS system to put out the fire.
+Pull the pin.
+Aim the extinguisher nozzle at the base of the fire.
+Squeeze or press the handle.
+Sweep from side to side slowly at the base of the fire until it goes out.
+Remember to never endanger yourself.
+If the fire is too large to put out, sound the alarm immediately, and follow evacuation protocols.
+10 Practice a fire safety plan at home with your family.
 Develop a fire safety plan with your family and other members of your household.
 Update your plan, if needed, as your household changes.
-Practice your plan: At least twice a year When anything changes in your household 7 Clean up or report all spills, leaks, and wet areas immediately.
-Immediately attend to wet spots to prevent trip and fall injuries to yourself, other associates and guests.
+Practice your plan: At least twice a year When anything changes in your household 11 Clean up or report all spills, leaks, and wet areas immediately.
+Immediately attend to wet spots to prevent trip and fall injuries to yourself, other associates and customers. immediately.
 If immediate cleanup is not possible, clearly mark or barricade the hazard and report it to maintenance, your supervisor, or another responsible person.
-8 Do not take shortcuts!
-If you are injured, the minute you saved may cost you days, weeks, or months of recovery time.
-9 Before you begin to lift an object First, ask yourself if it is safe to perform a lifting task without help.
+12 Do not take shortcuts f you are injured, the minute you saved may cost you days, weeks, or months of recovery time.
+13 Before you begin to lift an object First, ask yourself if it is safe to perform a lifting task without help.
 If you answer is yes, stand close to the object, bend down at the knees, straddle it, get a good grip, and lift with your legs while keeping your back straight.
 If the item appears too heavy or bulky, use a mechanical device (e.g., hand cart, pallet jack) or ask a co-worker to help you lift the item.
-10 Report damage to ladders immediately; never use damaged ladders.
-Using damaged ladders is a recipe for disaster.
-When you least expect it, the ladder will fail, and the resultant injury may be severe.
-Before use, inspect ladders for cracks, bent or missing rungs, etc. Do not load ladders beyond their maximum manufacturer's rated capacity, which includes the total weight of the climber, tools, supplies, and other objects placed upon the ladder.
-When purchasing a ladder for work or home, remember to buy a properly rated ladder that is the right size and type for the intended use.
-Ladder ratings are created by the American National Standards Institute (ANSI) and the current rating of ladders is as follows: Special Duty (Type I-AA): 375 pounds Extra Heavy Duty (Type I-A): 300 pounds Heavy Duty (Type I): 250 pounds Medium Duty (Type II): 225 pounds Light Duty (Type III): 200 pounds Type I-A and I-AA ladders are recommended for home use.
-If purchasing a one, two or three-step stepladder, ensure the ladder has a protective railing on the front to prevent falls due to loss of balance.
-11 Document non-functional lights and repair ASAP!
+14 Document non-functional lights and repair ASAP!
 Lights that are not functional can be a safety and security liability and should be restored as soon as possible.
 Lights include emergency exit lights, battery-powered emergency evacuation lights, and any light inside or outside of the building.
 Emergency evacuation lights should be tested monthly (hold the test button for 30 seconds) and annually (disconnect the light from the power supply for 90 minutes) to verify the batteries are still holding a charge.